A life insurance rider is an “add-on” feature you can purchase to add coverage and/or flexibility to your policy.

 Why would you want to add features to a life insurance policy?

 A basic life insurance policy includes features that are relevant to the vast majority of the public.

-But for features that are relevant to only a small group of people, it makes more sense to offer them as an add-on feature.
-If companies added these feature to every one of their insurance products, every policy holder would have to pay higher premiums for features they do not need.
+But for features relevant to only a small group of people, it makes more sense to offer them as an add-on feature.
+If companies added these features to their insurance products, every policyholder would have to pay higher premiums for features they do not need.